lakshitha1629/graphics/README.md

 </div>

-In comparison, a computer vision system would start from an image and try to infer the paramaters that allowed to create this scene, allowing to answer questions like 'which objects are in the scene?', 'what is the 3D position of these objects?', 'what materials are objects made of?'.
+In comparison, a computer vision system would start from an image and try to infer the parameters that allowed to create this scene, allowing to answer questions like 'which objects are in the scene?', 'what is the 3D position of these objects?', 'what materials are objects made of?'.